-Personnel: This program is allocated the costs for 30% of the Administrative Services Director and 3% of the Assistant to the City Manager.
+This program is allocated the costs for 30% of the Administrative Services Director and 3% of the Assistant to the City Manager.

-Operating Expenses: Operating expenses include the purchase of supplies such as toner cartridges for the printers and copiers.
+Operating expenses include the purchase of supplies such as toner cartridges for the printers and copiers.

-Contract Services: Contract Services provide outside technical assistance in administering the computer network, annual maintenance agreements for two photocopiers and the phone system.
-Also included is a contract for City web page update.
+Contract Services provide outside technical assistance in administering the computer network, annual maintenance agreements for two photocopiers and the phone system.
+Also included is a contract for City web page update and contract for an IT City-wide needs assessment.